J-D Method: The Enemies

 What’s every professional’s worst nightmare?
-The moment when he realizes that he’s not making any progress in his professional field, when he is not fulfilling his potential.
+The moment when he realizes that he’s not making any progress in his professional field because he is not fulfilling his potential.

 J-D method is the implementation of the J-D philosophy that was created in Degordian’s development department to help boost personal growth and to push the organization to the next level.
 In order to understand the J-D philosophy, we will have multiple texts that discuss problems, solutions, approach, building and implementation of the J-D method.